Complete complex parabolic geometries: Conclusions

 \section{Conclusions}

-Lets compare with Kobayashi's notion of invariant metrics for projective structures.
-For a generic Cartan geometry on a complex manifold, the circles of the model roll onto the manifold, but this rolling runs into singularities, rolling out not a rational curve but only a disk.
+\al{Kobayashi invented invariant metrics for projective structures.} For a generic Cartan geometry on a complex manifold, the circles of the model roll onto the manifold, but this rolling runs into singularities, rolling out not a rational curve but only a disk.
 The hyperbolic metrics on these disks are responsible for the Kobayashi metric on the manifold: define the distance between points to be the infimum distance measured along paths lying on finitely many of these disks, in their hyperbolic metrics.

 On the other hand, the Cartan geometries attended to in the present article have quite degenerate Kobayashi metrics, at the opposite extreme.
 The next natural step is to investigate parabolic geometries which are just barely incomplete, for instance with all circles affine lines or elliptic curves.
 Such geometries might admit classification, although their analysis seems difficult in the absence of invariant metrics.